 Average Weather in Charleston West Virginia, United States

-In Charleston, the summers are long, warm, and humid; the winters are short and chilly; and it is partly cloudy year round.
+In Charleston, the summers are warm and humid, the winters are short and very cold, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 27°F to 85°F and is rarely below 11°F or above 92°F.

 The cold season lasts for 2.9 months, from December 2 to February 28, with an average daily high temperature below 52°F. The coldest day of the year is January 29, with an average low of 27°F and high of 43°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Charleston, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.